5 more arrests as Louvre jewel heist probe deepens and key details emerge

 The reckoning over security

-French police have acknowledged major gaps in the Louvre’s defenses, turning an audacious theft —- carried out as visitors walked its corridors — into a national reckoning over how France protects its treasures.
+French police have acknowledged major gaps in the Louvre’s defenses, turning an audacious theft — carried out as visitors walked the corridors — into a national reckoning over how France protects its treasures.

 Speaking to AP, former bank robber David Desclos characterized the heist as textbook and said he had warned the Louvre of glaring vulnerabilities in the layout of the Apollo Gallery.
 The Louvre has not responded to the claim.